 "Get up, shorty."
 Carla hauled me up.

-"I know you boys never wanted to join in the first place, but just bare with us for a few more hours."
-Sgt.
-Campbell handed Russell his rifle, but he refused to take it.
+"I know you boys never wanted to join in the first place, but just bear with us for a few more hours."
+Sergeant Campbell handed Russell his rifle back, but he refused to take it.

 "You can forget it."
 He shook his head.
 "We've been fighting the past year.
 I'm through.
 Let all those idiots out there fight.
-We're not doing anymore fighting, right man?"
+We're not fighting anymore, right man?"
 He looked over at me.
 I felt my resolve stiffen.
 Why give in just because they found us again?

-"Yeah, and we're about to fix it; General Stanhope has called a meeting for all remaining regular army forces."
-Sgt.
-Campbell changed the subject suddenly.
-As important saving my own skin was, I couldn't help but feel slightly curious.
+"Yeah, and we're about to fix it; General Stanhope has called a meeting for all remaining regular Army forces."
+Sergeant Campbell changed the subject suddenly.
+As important as saving my own skin was to me, I couldn't help but feel slightly curious.

 "How many is that?
-400 guys?"
+Four hundred guys?"
 Russell said sarcastically.
-"The regular army died a while ago.
+"The regular Army died out a while ago.
 It's just those fanatics out there."
 When Russell mentioned those guys, I shuddered a little.
 Those guys—those guys were straight wackos.
 They did things to the prisoners I couldn't even visualize in my worst nightmares.

-"Last time I counted, it was 578 men, most of them from our division.
+"Last time I counted, we had at least six hundred men, most of them from our division.
 Now come on, unless you'd rather be dragged there?"
-I deflated a little of the inside; we weren't getting out of this one.
+I deflated a little inside; we weren't getting out of this one.
 If we resisted, it'd just lead to more embarrassment.
-Grumbling, we both reluctantly followed.
+Grumbling, the two of us reluctantly followed.

 "Nervous?"
 Macy asked me.
 My face went red again.

 "No!"
 I scoffed.
-"Its just…things have just been weird the past few weeks.
+"It's just… things have gotten weird the past few weeks.
 The rebellions, the prisoners, and now we've been dragged out here with some promise of things finally smoothing out.
 I just don't buy it.
 Things aren't going to fix themselves just like that."
-I insisted.

-"Smart thinking."
-Macy smiled.
-"If it means anything, I don't want to fight them either.
+"Smart thinking," Macy said, smiling.
+"If it means anything to you, I don't want to fight them, either.
 The 12th are good people.
 I'm sure they had a good reason for what they did."
 I glanced at her in surprise.

 "…They shot at us.
 They saved the people that have spent decades trying to kill us.
 What could possibly make sense about that?"

-"Everything's just been crazy lately.
+"Everything's gotten crazy lately.
 I don't like it."
 I shook my head.

 "You'll be fine."
 She put a hand on my shoulder.

 "I don't think we'll be fighting, at least not anyone competent."
-Sgt.
-Campbell said from ahead.
+Sergeant Campbell said from ahead.

 "And why is that?"
 Russell spat.

 "We should've deployed thirty minutes ago.
 General Stanhope defied that order; that's why he's calling us together."
 I almost stopped in surprise.
 Not following orders?
-That had severe penalties.
+That was rank insubordination—it carried severe penalties.
 What was happening?

 "…He did?"
 Even Russell was thrown off.

-"Yeah."
-Sgt.
-Campbell looked up into the darkness.
+"Yeah," Sergeant Campbell said as he looked up into the darkness.
 "It seems like everything has been building up to this moment."
 He said that last part in a soft voice.

-"Ready shorty?"
+"Ready, shorty?"
 Carla called.
-I almost threw back a insult, but stopped when I realized she wasn't trying to antagonize me.
+I almost threw back an insult, but I stopped when I realized she wasn't trying to antagonize me.

-"What you should be ready for-" Sgt.
-Campbell turned and faced us "-is a rebellion."
+"What you should be ready for—" Sergeant Campbell said as he turned and faced us "—is a rebellion."

-Now for my OC policy: Two small groups of people can't win an entire war, let alone three wars.
-They will no doubt work with other characters along the way, ranging in role and type.
+Now, for my OC policy: Two small groups of people can't win an entire war, let alone three wars.
+They will no doubt work with other characters along the way, ranging in roles and types.
 As a show of thanks to my readers, I will gladly use any character ideas they have ideas for.
-Simply send them in via private message with their roles, appearance, weapons, locations, ect.
-I will also gladly accept names for ships, tanks, or aircraft squadrons (with the nature of part of the story, ships would be very much appreciated).
+Simply send them in via a private message with their roles, appearance, weapons, locations, etc. I will also gladly accept names for ships, tanks, or aircraft squadrons (with the nature of the story, ships would be very much appreciated).
 And I will accept OCs here even if you already submitted some to the other story.
-Lastly, all three of the stories are inter-connected; meaning characters may appear in more then one.
-The squad on Marines mentioned earlier in this chapter was OCs submitted by user boomer101.
-While user SkyFighter submitted the Battleship mentioned.
+Lastly, all three of the stories are inter-connected; this means characters may appear in more than one part of the trilogy.
+The squad of Marines mentioned earlier in this chapter was an OC submitted by user boomer101, while user SkyFighter submitted the battleship mentioned.
 Both were submitted in the other story, and used here with permission.

-Edit: 8/10/12.
-I'm adding the bios to the end of this, because I've learned that the bios on their own as a chapter was against the site rules.
+8/10/12: I'm adding the bios at the end of this chapter because I've learned that the bios on their own as a chapter were against the site rules.

-X Character Bios X (Informationis valid at the beginning of the story) Some characters also may have not appeared in the prologue, and some might not be included for reasons to be explained.
-These are really just to create a basic visual of the character.
-My main vision in this particular leg would be non-soldier personalities in soldier's role, as they would no doubt respond to war much differently then a soldier who'd been expecting the day.
+Information is valid at the beginning of the story.
+Some characters have not appeared in the prologue, and some might not be included for reasons to be explained later.
+These are really just to create a basic idea of the character.
+My main theme in this particular leg would be non-soldier personalities in a soldier's role, as they would no doubt respond to war much differently than a soldier who'd been expecting the day.